po1sigala/live/01-Class-Content/17-CS/README.md

 Mongo Atlas, a fully managed cloud database, will be used to deploy the Mini-Project to Heroku.
 For instructions on how to sign-up for a account and deploy a free cluster, refer to [MongoDB Atlas setup guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas).

-This is an early heads-up that the Unit 22 Homework will be an extra credit opportunity.
-It is not required for submission, nor will it count towards one of the two assignments that you can skip.
-If you choose to submit the Unit 22 Homework, you will receive extra credit points on your final grade.
-However, if you choose not to submit it, your final grade will not be affected in any way.
-The Unit 22 Homework is an opportunity for you to further practice your skills and get feedback on it, with the added incentive of receiving extra credit for the work.
+This is an early heads-up that the Unit 22 Homework will be an optional assignment.
+It is not required for submission and your final grade will not be affected in any way.
+The Unit 22 Homework is an opportunity for you to further practice your skills and get feedback on it.

 ## Resources